Friday, February 28 | 3:00 – 5:00 PM

 Mason suggested that collectors who would like information about large furniture should bring a drawer and images with measurements.
 “Some items we review have significant value; other items are only valuable to the owner because of family connections.
 We are glad to see objects of all types, regardless of value,” he said.

 Mason is the owner of iGavel.com, an international fine arts and antiques auction Web site.

 Cameron Jahnke, chair of the Verbal Evaluation event, said Mason’s keen eye is sought internationally.
 “From his work on Antiques Roadshow, to Sotheby’s, to his evaluations of estates such as the Duke and Duchess of Windsor, as well as Jacqueline Kennedy Onassis, it is always exciting to have [Mason] here in Thomasville,” Jahnke said.

 The evaluations bring a similar sense of anticipation and excitement as an episode of Antiques Roadshow, Jahnke said.
 “We are all collectors of different things.
 The history behind the items is so interesting.
 Quite often these collectibles are more valuable than we may realize,” he said.

-Those interested in having their heirlooms evaluated should call the Antiques Show office to reserve a time on Friday, Feb.
-24, from 3:30 to 5p.m., Saturday, February 29 1:30-3p.m. or Sunday, March 1, from 11:30 a.m. to 2 p.m.
+Those interested in having their heirlooms evaluated should call the Antiques Show office to reserve a time on Friday, February 28, from 3:30 to 5p.m., Saturday, February 29 1:30-3p.m. or Sunday, March 1, from 11:30 a.m. to 2 p.m.
 Attendees will pay $10 per item evaluated, and each client is limited to three items.
 Clients should know that these evaluations are not official appraisals.
 Please call the office to make an Appointment.
 The committeee chairs will get back to you within 48 hours.
 If they receive the call on the weekend you may not receive a return call until Monday.
 229-236-8273